waleedahmad98/spotiLy/README.md

 # spotiLy
 SpotiLy fetches the lyrics for the currently playing song on Spotify application and displays them.
+It is built using Electron with Vue for frontend.

 ## Instructions
 After installing the application by downloading the exe from [here](https://github.com/waleedahmad98/spotiLy/releases), simply run it while Spotify is playing to fetch the currently playing song's lyrics (if available)